Mystery Shopper Beware: Here’s How to Avoid Falling for a Scam

 Any mystery shopping company that asks you for money in exchange for plum assignments, application fees, or background checks does not have your best interests at heart.

-The Federal Trade Commission says it best: “Remember that legitimate companies don’t charge people to work for them – they pay people to work for them.”
+The Federal Trade Commission says it best: “Honest companies pay you, not charge you, to work for them…”

-What to Do If You Spot a Mystery Shopping Scam
+What to Do If You Spot a Secret Shopper Scam

-If you spot what you think is a fake mystery shopping company during your job search, don’t bother trying to call them out.
+If you spot a job posting that looks like a mystery shopper scam, don’t bother trying to call them out.

 Instead, report ‘em!